kubernetes/enhancements/keps/sig-api-machinery/3903-unknown-version-interoperability-proxy/README.md

 Cluster admins might not read the release notes and realize they should enable network/firewall connectivity between apiservers.
-In this case clients will recieve 503s instead of transparently being proxied.
+In this case clients will receive 503s instead of transparently being proxied.
 503 is still safer than today's behavior.

 Requests will consume egress bandwidth for 2 apiservers when proxied.
 We can cap